 Next week is my 40th birthday.
-Last week I sat down and jotted down the first 40 reflections on life as they came to mind.
-Surprisingly the thoughts flowed fast and I was able to write the post below in my notes app in a couple sessions.
+Last week, I jotted down the first 40 reflections on life as they came to mind.
+Surprisingly the thoughts flowed fast, and I wrote the post below in my notes app in a couple of sessions.
 40 seems like a scary age.
 A bridge from being a young adult to whatever is on the other side.
 My 30s were a great decade.
 We dug out of debt, had two kids, and made great memories with our family.
 I can only hope that my 40s are equally as good.

-I struggled to figure out what to title this post because these reflections aren’t really advice or lessons learned or really anything.
+I struggled to figure out what to title this post because these reflections aren’t advice or lessons learned or anything.
 They are just random thoughts.
 Some are words that I live by.
 Other are places where I question certain things that I have or haven’t done.
-Either way, these are straight from the heart so I hope you enjoy reading through them.
-I had posted the first 20 of these on Twitter but after realizing how much of a pain it was to copy and paste from my notes app I just decided to make this all a blog post.
+Either way, these are straight from the heart, so I hope you enjoy reading through them.
+I had posted the first 20 of these on Twitter, but after realizing how much of a pain, it was to copy and paste from my notes app, I decided to make this all a blog post.

 40 Reflections on Life for My 40th Birthday

 1) Gratitude is powerful.
-It’s perspective shifting.
-Whenever I’m feeling down I try to think about how blessed I am by my family and health.
-Even the fact that we have easy access to running water, food, and shelter can be a powerful thought exercise.
+It’s perspective-shifting.
+Whenever I feel down, I try to think about how blessed I am by my family and health.
+Even thinking about having easy access to running water, food, and shelter can be a powerful thought exercise.

 2) Obsess less about money and more about what it does for your life.
 Does it provide you with flexibility and options?
 Does it allow you to help people in need?
-Money shouldn’t be a game where you’re just trying to accumulate as much as possible.
+Money shouldn’t be a game where you just try to accumulate as much as possible.

-3) On raising kids, parents stress way too much about things that don’t matter.
-Screen time, what they eat for dinner, the school they go to.
-What matters most in the end is raising your children in a home with parents that love them unconditionally, are present, and create a a safe space.
+3) Parents stress too much about things that don’t matter about raising kids.
+Screen time, what they eat for dinner, and their school.
+What matters most, in the end, is raising your children in a home with parents that love them unconditionally, are present, and create a safe space.

-5) Depression is real and you don’t really understand it until you go through it.
-I used to think depression was for the weak minded until I went through a spell myself in my early 20s for about a year.
-It was crippling but am grateful I got through it and haven’t had another bout since.
+5) Depression is real, and you don’t understand it until you go through it.
+I used to think depression was for the weak-minded until I went through a spell myself in my early 20s for about a year.
+It was crippling but I am grateful I got through it and haven’t had another bout since.

-6) Being a dad is the most rewarding thing I’ve ever done in my life.
-Nothing really comes close.
+6) Being a dad is the most rewarding thing ever.
+Nothing comes close.
 My kids and my wife are my everything.

-8) Going to college is absolutely still worth it today if you pick a school where you don’t have to go deep into debt.
+8) Going to college is still worth it today if you pick a school where you don’t have to go deep into debt.
 College teaches kids to think critically and acts as a bridge between adolescence and adulthood.
-I don’t know anyone personally that regrets going to college, but know quite a few that wish they went.
+I don’t know anyone who regrets going to college, but I know quite a few who wish they had gone.

-10) Fitness and finance are similar in that the concepts are actually remarkably easy but the doing is hard.
+10) Fitness and finance are similar in that the concepts are remarkably easy, but the doing is hard.
 Professionals make both seem overly complex.
-There are no shortcuts, you just need to do the work.
+There are no shortcuts; you just need to do the work.

 13) Consistency is the most important aspect of success.
 Be the person that does the work day after day when nobody is watching.

-14) I need to be more appreciative of the fact that I have two parents in their 60s that are still healthy and active.
-One day that’s going to get taken away so I need to appreciate my time with them more.
+14) I need to be more appreciative that I have two parents in their 60s that are still healthy and active.
+Unfortunately, that will get taken away one day, so I need to appreciate my time with them more.

 15) Servant leadership is the best kind of leadership.
 People will run through walls for you if you genuinely serve them first.

-16) Working out for 30 minutes a day can completely change your life.
-Mix of strength, cardio, and stretching.
+16) Working out for 30 minutes a day can completely change your life—a mix of strength, cardio, and stretching.